 The UK has left the EU and is currently in the Transition Period which will end on 31st December 2020.
-During this time, the UK and EU are to negotiate the new rules that will take effect on 1st January 2021.
-The end of the transition period and the new rules are going to bring changes that will affect citizens, businesses of all sizes across multiple sectors, as well as travel to and from the EU.
+The new rules, that will take effect on 1st January 2021, are going to bring changes that will affect citizens, businesses of all sizes across multiple sectors, as well as travel to and from the EU.

 Businesses that Import and Export goods